 The ANFASA grant scheme especially encourages applications from young authors at the start of their careers.

 Applications for books written in all the official languages will be equally considered.

 Go to our application page to apply online or send an e-mail to firstname.lastname@example.org.
-The closing date for applications is 31 July, the successful applications will be announced in December and payments will be made before the end of the year.
+The closing date for applications has been extended to 14 August 2020, the successful applications will be announced in December and payments will be made before the end of the year.